Coming Soon 👀 At the beginning of April, you’ll be

 He has a lot of wisdome though.
 From a life well lived.

-kaystari Premium Member 11 months ago
+kaystari Premium Member about 1 year ago

 I wish all journalists cared more about integrity than they do about loyalty or money.